GitCodeCareer/culture-fit-interview-questions/README.md

 1. Among the people you've worked with, who do you admire and why?
 1. Tell me about a time you took unexpected initiative.
 Follow-up: Can you tell me about another?
 1. What’s something great about your current or previous job?
 Why?
-1. What motivates you to work?
 1. Looking back on the last five years of your career, what’s the highlight?
+Why?

 ## QUESTIONS ON THEIR FIT FOR THE ROLE:

 1. What are you really good at, but never want to do anymore?
 1. What’s the difference between someone who’s great in your role versus someone who’s outstanding?
-1. What do you believe you can achieve with us personally or professionally that you can't anywhere else in the world?
 1. What are the three most important traits of this role?
 How would you stack rank yourself from strongest to least developed among these traits?
 1. Tell me about your ideal next role.
 What characteristics does it have from a responsibility, team, and company culture perspective?
 What characteristics does it not have?
 1. It's (A future date).
 What impact on the business have you made in the year since you’ve joined?